lisa-lumos/python/02-streamlit/01-intro.md

 (base) lisa@mac16 python % conda activate /Users/lisa/opt/anaconda3/envs/stenv

+(stenv) lisa@mac16 python % cd 02-streamlit  # cd to the folder that has the .py file

-(stenv) lisa@mac16 python % streamlit run 02-streamlit/streamlit_app.py
+(stenv) lisa@mac16 02-streamlit % streamlit run streamlit_app.py

   You can now view your Streamlit app in your browser.